wavemaker/docs/website/blog/2020-12-08-wavemaker-release-10-6-version.md

 With the Angular 9 update, you can expect to see an increase in the application build time.
 :::

-### Up-to-date Libraries

-WaveMaker has upgraded the versions of Spring, Hibernate, Log4j to Log4j-2.
-To know our detailed list of updated libraries, see [WaveMaker 10.6 Technology Stack](/learn/wavemaker-release-notes/v10-6-0#technology-stack).

-### Mobile Updates

-#### Command-Line for Building Cordova Zip

-Export a project as Cordova Zip from WaveMaker Studio as well as generate Cordova Zip from the exported application using maven commands.
-Libraries are hosted in the public npm registry (Angular library), and Maven (Jars).
-Therefore, all the required libraries are available to use without needing to import Zip files manually.

-Plus, we have introduced a new manual build process to generate Android and iOS applications locally.
-To learn more, see [Manual Mobile Build](https://www.wavemaker.com/learn/hybrid-mobile/mobile-build-manual).

-### Spring Session Persistence
+## Spring Session Persistence

 WaveMaker apps use the spring-session-core library for session management.
 With this, it can offload the storage of the session state into external session stores.
 For example, you can use REDIS or any regular database that WaveMaker supports.
 By default, [In-memory](/learn/app-development/app-security/session-persistence#in-memory) map implementation is set which will work just fine for a single node application.
 Plus, you can use other implementations such as REDIS, JDBC.
 [Learn more](/learn/app-development/app-security/session-persistence).

-### Page Cache and Retain State for Widgets
+## Page Cache and Retain State for Widgets

 Restore page by using [Page Cache](/learn/app-development/ui-design/page-concepts/page-cache) and restore widget state or share URL of a specific state of the widget by using [Retain Widget State](/learn/blog/2020/11/09/Retain-UI-State-on-Wavemaker-Apps).

+## Mobile Updates

+### Alternative to PhoneGap

+As PhoneGap was [deprecated by Adobe](/learn/wavemaker-release-notes/v10-5-6#mobile-updates).
+WaveMaker is in the process of developing a Mobile App Build Service that is integrated with WaveMaker Studio (releasing soon).
+Meanwhile, We released a service called AppChef (similar to PhoneGap) which internally uses [wm-cordova-cli](/learn/hybrid-mobile/mobile-build-manual).
+To build APK or IPA, export Cordova Zip from the WaveMaker Studio and upload it to AppChef.
+[Learn more](/learn/hybrid-mobile/mobile-build-appchef).

+### Command-Line for Building Cordova Zip

+Export a project as Cordova Zip from WaveMaker Studio as well as generate Cordova Zip from the exported application using maven commands.
+Libraries are hosted in the public npm registry (Angular library), and Maven (Jars).
+Therefore, all the required libraries are available to use without needing to import Zip files manually.

+Plus, we have introduced a new manual build process to generate Android and iOS applications locally.
+To learn more, see [Manual Mobile Build](https://www.wavemaker.com/learn/hybrid-mobile/mobile-build-manual).

-## What's changed
+## Up-to-date Libraries

-### Phonegap Support

-As Phonegap has stopped releasing updates, therefore we developed our very own [AppChef app](/learn/hybrid-mobile/mobile-build-appchef) to generate Android and iOS applications for testing as well as to publish apps to the app stores.
+WaveMaker has upgraded the versions of Spring, Hibernate, Log4j to Log4j-2.
+To know our detailed list of updated libraries, see [WaveMaker 10.6 Technology Stack](/learn/wavemaker-release-notes/v10-6-0#technology-stack).

-### External CI-CD for Web and Mobile
+## External CI-CD for Web and Mobile

 WaveMaker supports external CI/CD for both web and mobile apps from 10.6.0 onwards.
 It makes WaveMaker much more flexible to work with Studio or outside WaveMaker Studio.

-### Docker Upgrade
+## Docker Upgrade

 Docker upgrades to the latest version i.e `19.03.13`.
 WaveMaker supports all versions which are greater than `>19.03`.